Wednesday, February 25, 2009

 Behrang rep, Jamaluddin quits PKR.

-With Jamaluddin’s resignation confirmed, the Pakatan Rakyat government in Perak now controls 31 seats compared with Barisan Nasional’s 27.
+With Jamaluddin’s resignation confirmed, the Pakatan Rakyat government in Perak now controls 31 seats compared with Barisan Nasional’s 27.credits to The Star Online

 On the reign of the Sultan of Perak